Great Belt Bridge rail accident: Final report

 On 18 December 2019, the investigation board published its final report on the accident.
 It concluded that its cause was that the semi-trailer was not locked in place, and that improper maintenance was the reason for it not working.
 The locking mechanism needs regular lubrication, but the official guidelines were incomplete, resulting in insufficient lubrication of some of its parts.
 At the same time, there was uncertainty about who was responsible for this part of the maintenance (whether it was DB that leased and operated the freight train wagon, or VTG Rail that owned it).
 If the locking mechanism had been properly functioning, the wind would not have been able to loosen the semi-truck from the freight train.
 As a result of the investigation, new guidelines on the maintenance of such locking mechanisms were expected to be implemented throughout Europe in early 2020.

 Evidence tampering

-Shortly after the accident, a union representative at DB cargo crossed out the name of a colleague who checked the loaded freight train before departure.
-According to him, he did it because that was not the person who performed the check.
-The employee was suspended on 11 January, and dismissed in May.
-He was later given a 20-day suspended sentence for evidence tampering; a judgment was upheld in an appeal.
+Shortly after the accident, a union representative of DB Cargo crossed out the name of a colleague who had checked the loaded freight train before departure.
+He said he crossed out the name because that was not the person who performed the check.
+The representative was suspended on 11 January 2019, and dismissed by DB Cargo in May 2019.
+He was later given a 20-day suspended sentence for evidence tampering; the judgment was upheld in an appeal.